Join me, if you choose to, in this weekly exploration of what it means to "Live in the OM."

 Nine months later, I had taken so many of those "baby steps" that I had become a completely different person.
 I had become a woman who would never be a victim again.
 And I had become a woman who was ready to make a leap of faith, right out into the wildness of the Grand Unknown!

 What happened next is documented in other places, both on this site and in my books and programs.
-I tell this part of the story here just to lead up to what "Open Moment Ministries" and "Living in the OM" mean to me.
+I tell this part of the story here just to provide a bit of an explanation as to what "the Open Moment" means to me - the significance it holds in my life and where it began.

-Over the years, "Open Moment" (as I think of it) has grown and expanded to include several other ways of living the experience, all of which will be covered over time as I move forward with this video ministry.
+More recently, the way I understand and think of the Open Moment has grown and expanded to include several other ways of living the experience, all of which will be covered over time as I move forward with this body of work.
 I look forward to sharing, and to hearing your thoughts! :-)

 No comments: